MonashMath/MTH4321/Tutorials.jl/README.md

 # How to run the notebooks locally

 I have created the cloud version of the tutorials to simplify things.
-So...

-:skull: **you are not enforced to do the following part ** :skull:
+So :skull: **you are not enforced to do the following part** :skull:.

 If you are brave enough, you can try to set up `Julia`, download the tutorials, and run the notebooks locally.
 This is the 5* experience with `Julia` and `Gridap` but it requires some time if you are not a computers geek.
 Please, feel free to ask me.